isc-projects/bind9/doc/arm/reference.rst

    Stub zones can be used to eliminate the need for a glue NS record in a parent zone, at the expense of maintaining a stub zone entry and a set of name server addresses in ``named.conf``.
 This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
 If a BIND 9 primary, serving a parent zone, has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.

-   Stub zones can also be used as a way of forcing the resolution of a given domain to use a particular set of authoritative servers.
+   Stub zones can also be used as a way to force the resolution of a given domain to use a particular set of authoritative servers.
 For example, the caching name servers on a private network using :rfc:`1918` addressing may be configured with stub zones for ``10.in-addr.arpa`` to use a set of